GMAT or GRE: Which One Should You Take?

 Cost

-The cost of both exams is comparable, with the GMAT being slightly more expensive at $250 and the GRE at $160.
+The cost of both exams is comparable, with the GMAT being slightly more expensive at $275 ($300 if taken online) than the GRE at $220.

 Math and Verbal

-If you have better quantitative capabilities, the GMAT is probably more suited for you, as the math questions on that exam tend to be more challenging.
-Programs that value math skills will probably look at the GMAT in a more favorable light than the GRE, as it reveals those capabilities in greater depth.
-If you dislike Geometry, the GMAT is also more for you, as the GRE features more Geometry than its counterpart.
+If you have better quantitative abilities, the GMAT is probably better suited for you, since its math questions tend to be more challenging.
+Programs that value math skills will probably look at the GMAT more favorably than the GRE, as it reveals those capabilities in greater depth.
+If you dislike geometry, the GMAT is also more for you, as the GRE features more of it than its counterpart.

-Verbally-speaking, if you are a nonnative English speaker or lacking an elaborate vocabulary, the GMAT might also be best for you, as the GRE features more obscure words.
-The GRE is known to test tough and demanding vocabulary, so if a b-school puts an emphasis on that, then more than likely that's the exam you'll want to take.
+If you aren't a native English speaker or lack an extensive vocabulary, the GMAT might also be best for you, since the GRE features more obscure words.
+The GRE is known to test tough and demanding vocabulary, so if a b-school puts an emphasis on that, that's probably the exam you'll want to take.

 Availability

-Generally speaking, there are more GRE test centers than there are GMAT test centers.
-Why?
-Well, the GRE test takers are twice in number to those taking the GMAT, and if you don't reside in a metropolitan area, it might be challenging for you to find a location and test date that works with your admissions time line and schedule.
+Generally speaking, there are more GRE test centers than GMAT test centers because more than twice as many people take the GRE.
+If you don't live in a metropolitan area, it might be challenging to find a GMAT location and test date that works with your admissions timeline and schedule.

 What Schools Say

-As this GRE/GMAT trend makes it way through b-schools, perhaps it's a little slower to making its way through companies who have traditionally sought after stellar GMAT-scoring graduates.
-However, with the need for a diversified workplace, hence the impetus to make the GRE just as viable as the GMAT, perhaps some companies will weigh GRE scores in the same light as they have its counterpart for years to come.
+As GRE/GMAT acceptance had made its way through b-schools, it may be a little slower to do the same at companies, which have traditionally sought stellar GMAT-scoring graduates.
+However, with the need for a diversified workplace providing the impetus to make the GRE just as viable as the GMAT, perhaps companies will weigh GRE scores in the same light as they have its counterpart for years to come.

-All in all, you have to be the one to decide which test is right for you, keeping in mind your career ambitions and b-school goals.
-Take the time to research the exams that meet the needs of each school you apply to and be honest about what kind of preparation you'll need to do to attain the score that you want and need.
-Both the GRE and GMAT will require ample amount of study time, so finding the test that is right for you first is the beginning of your journey in test prep and MBA admissions.
+You will have to decide which test is right for you, keeping in mind your career ambitions and b-school goals.
+Take the time to research the exams that meet the needs of each school you apply to, and be honest about what kind of preparation you will need to do to attain the necessary score you want.
+Both the GRE and GMAT will require ample study time, so finding the appropriate test for you first is the beginning of your journey in test prep and MBA admissions.